DavidTPate/pendragon/README.md

 1 - 2 | Horse dies or is ruined
 3 or more | Horse remains healthy

-> _Note:  All horses suffer a –1 modifier for each year of the horse’s age beyond 7 years._
+> _Note:  All horses suffer a –1 modifier for each year of the horse's age beyond 7 years._

-Vassal knights may get new animals from their lord at some point during the following year’s scenario, as needed, to maintain the minimum stable of one charger, two rouncys, and one sumpter.
+Vassal knights may get new animals from their lord at some point during the following year's scenario, as needed, to maintain the minimum stable of one charger, two rouncys, and one sumpter.
 Any additional or unusual horses (superior chargers, destriers, unique horses) that perish need not be replaced.

 ## Step 6: Family Rolls
-Your character’s family already exists, but children are desirable, especially for a vassal knight.
+Your character's family already exists, but children are desirable, especially for a vassal knight.
 The ideal way to gain children is through marriage.
 Once a marriage is achieved, legitimate children are possible.
-The wife’s Glory and dowry are also desirable — see below.
+The wife's Glory and dowry are also desirable — see below.

 If your character is unmarried and wishes to remain so this winter, you may skip the marriage and childbirth portions